-- 18.9 (a) An employee is on-call when directed by the Employer to remain at a place that will enable the Employer to readily contact the employee during the hours when the employee is not otherwise on duty. - (b) In determining the place at which the employee will remain while on-call, the Employer may require that it be a place within a specified radius from the Hospital or Health Service and that the employee be contactable by telephone, or by an Employer provided mobile phone, or similar communication device. - (c) An employee will be paid an hourly allowance equal to 18.75% of 1/38th of the weekly Base Rate of Pay for a Health Professional, P-1.1.
-Payment in accordance with this subclause will not be made with respect to any period for which payment is otherwise made in accordance with the provisions of this clause when the employee is recalled to work.
+- (a) An employee is on-call when directed by the Employer to remain at a place that will enable the Employer to readily contact the employee during the hours when the employee is not otherwise on duty. - (b) In determining the place at which the employee will remain while on-call, the Employer may require that it be a place within a specified radius from the Hospital or Health Service and that the employee be contactable by telephone, or by an Employer provided mobile phone, or similar communication device. - (c) Where there is a formalised, routine on-call arrangement, the Employer will publish a roster setting out an employee's rostered on-call hours, including dates and start and finish times. - (i) The roster will be published where it can be conveniently and readily accessed by the employee at least 14 days before it comes into operation and will include the date of publication. - (ii) The roster may be altered because of a circumstance which the Employer could not have reasonably foreseen, such as where an employee is absent from duty without prior notice on account of illness or where an emergency renders it necessary. - (d) Notwithstanding subclause 19.9(c), the Employer may direct an employee to be on-call where the requirement for the employee to be rostered on-call was unforeseen.
+In such circumstances, the Employer will provide written instruction or authorised direction as soon as practicable. - (e) An employee will be paid an hourly allowance equal to 18.75% of 1/38th of the weekly Base Rate of Pay for a Health Professional, P-1.1.
+Payment in accordance with this subclause will not be made with respect to any period for which payment is otherwise made in accordance with the provisions of this clause when the employee is recalled to work. - (f) Where the Employer determines that there is a need for an employee to be on call or to provide a consultative service and the means of contact is to be by a mobile phone or similar device, the Employer will supply the device to the employee at no cost to the employee. - (g) Where the Employer determines that the means of contact is other than provided by a mobile phone or similar device, the Employer will, where the telephone is not already installed, pay the installation cost.
+Provided that where: - (i) the employee pays or contributes towards the payment of the rental of such telephone, the Employer will pay the employee an amount being a proportion of the telephone rental calculated on the basis that for each seven days on which an employee is required to be on-call, the Employer will pay the employee 1/52nd of the annual rental paid by the employee; or

-- (d) Where the Employer determines that there is a need for an employee to be on call or to provide a consultative service and the means of contact is to be by a mobile phone or similar device, the Employer will supply the device to the employee at no cost to the employee. - (e) Where the Employer determines that the means of contact is other than provided by a mobile phone or similar device, the Employer will, where the telephone is not already installed, pay the installation cost.
-Provided that where: - (i) the employee pays or contributes towards the payment of the rental of such telephone, the Employer will pay the employee an amount being a proportion of the telephone rental calculated on the basis that for each seven days on which an employee is required to be on-call, the Employer will pay the employee 1/52nd of the annual rental paid by the employee; or - (ii) as a usual feature of the work an employee is regularly required to be on- call or to provide a consultative service, the Employer will pay the full amount of the telephone rental. - (f) Where the Employer determines otherwise or it is not possible to contact an employee via a mobile phone or similar device, the Employer may send a taxi to the employee's residence or another agreed place with instructions for the employee to return to work. - (g) Subject to subclause 18.18, employees will, where practicable, be periodically relieved from any requirement to hold themselves on call. - (h) Subject to subclause 18.18, unless the employee otherwise agrees, an employee will not be rostered on call on a day immediately preceding a period of annual leave or long service leave.
+- (ii) as a usual feature of the work an employee is regularly required to be on- call or to provide a consultative service, the Employer will pay the full amount of the telephone rental. - (h) Where the Employer determines otherwise or it is not possible to contact an employee via a mobile phone or similar device, the Employer may send a taxi to the employee's residence or another agreed place with instructions for the employee to return to work. - (i) Subject to subclause 19.18, employees will, where practicable, be periodically relieved from any requirement to hold themselves on call. - (j) Subject to subclause 19.18, unless the employee otherwise agrees, an employee will not be rostered on call on a day immediately preceding a period of annual leave or long service leave.